ROI of an Optimised User Experience

 Lower Support Costs Through Proactive Research

-This demonstrates how a user-centered approach is not an extra expense but an investment that directly reduces operating costs.
+This demonstrates how a user-centered approach is not an extra expense but an

 Strategic Cost Reduction and Performance Gains

-Her work also highlights that developers spend nearly 50% of their time fixing avoidable errors — a burden that can
+nearly 50% of their time fixing avoidable errors, a burden that can be drastically reduced with a

-be drastically reduced with a systematic, user-centered approach undertaken early.
+systematic, user-centred approach undertaken early.

-Weinschenk recommends treating early-stage research not as an extra cost but as a lever for sustained economic efficiency — lowering maintenance expenses, reducing development time, and increasing overall productivity.
+Weinschenk recommends treating early-stage research not as an extra cost but as a driver of

 Justifying the ROI of Usability Research

 Deborah J. Mayhew, expert in Usability Engineering, and co-editor Randolph G. Bias, created Cost-Justifying Usabilityas a handbook for demonstrating the measurable return on Usability Research to decision-makers.
-Their work blends methodological frameworks with concrete case studies.

-- Historically documented ROI: $1 invested in usability can yield $10 in benefit — a frequently cited ratio whose methodology is detailed in chapters on cost justification.
+- Historically documented ROI: $1 invested in usability can yield $10 in benefit, a frequently cited ratio whose methodology is detailed in chapters on cost justification.

 - Significant cost avoidance: Investing in user experience at the design stage prevents a large share of rework, which can otherwise reach nearly half of the final budget when tackled too late.